If you've read much of my writing from my time in Hanoi, you've probably picked up on the fact that traffic in Vietnam is a little cray.

 Get ready to take notes.

-Anyway, at this point in my life I have at least three near-death experiences per week.
-One does not survive in these conditions without learning a ‘lil somethin-somethin.
+Anyway, at this point in my life I have at least three near-death experiences per week. ...Okay, maybe that's a bit dramatic, but one does not survive in these conditions without learning a ‘lil somethin'.
 So for lack of any actual rules, I will at least try to outline some general tendencies and guidelines regarding the traffic here that I have observed.
 This knowledge is the reason I have only crashed 5 times.

 In the Western world, honking your horn carries a weird social gravity.
 People honk when they are angry or in danger.
 That is not the case here.
 The horn is more like a sort of primitive Asian sonar system.
 That is the best way that I have heard it explained.
 It is nothing more than a proclamation of existence to everybody else on the road.
 When you drive in Vietnam, you are running an awareness campaign for your own humanity and location.
 The more you honk, the safer you are.